sillyilly/sillyilly/README.md

 - 👀 I’m interested in Lego
 - 🌱 I’m currently learning SwiftUI
 - 💞️ I’m looking to collaborate on creating a safe platform to help kids get intorduced to social media.
-- 📫 How to reach me just give me a shout at https://twitter.com/iljavinzenz
+- 📫 How to reach me?
+Just give me a shout at https://twitter.com/iljavinzenz

 <!---
 sillyilly/sillyilly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.